-It is worthwhile to enumerate a few branches of related work in addition to the points already raised and the works referenced.
-These also allow to pinpoint further research topics.
-As was argued in the introduction, the present work has novelty in that a large-scale security-oriented static analysis of popular Linux packages has not been conducted thus far.
-Though, one option for further work would be to enlarge a sample size even further.
+one option for further empirical work would be to enlarge a sample size even further.
 As was noted, the limitation to popular packages may cause a bias because less popular packages might be more prone to security-related CTWs.
-It would be relevant to examine this potential bias because existing results indicate that popular packages actually often have more \textit{reported} bugs and vulnerabilities, supposedly because more developers and users are reporting issues about widely used packages than about less popular or even obscure packages~\cite{Herraiz11, Ruohonen19EASE}.
+It would be relevant to examine this potential bias because existing results indicate that popular packages actually often have more \textit{reported} bugs and vulnerabilities, supposedly because more developers and users are reporting issues about widely used packages than about less popular or even obscure packages~\cite{Herraiz11, Ruohonen19EASE, Ruohonen25CSA}.
 To this end, it has recently been observed and argued that the conventional wisdom from reliability engineering may not hold well in the open source context; the vulnerability counts may not decrease as popular packages mature~\cite{Alexopoulos20}.
 Having said that, Linux as an operating system lacks a universal hosting service or a package ecosystem, and thus ecosystem-wide analysis is generally impossible, unlike with packages specific to programming languages~\cite{Ruohonen21PST}.
 Sampling packages from GitHub or other hosting platforms would also lead to the well-known issues with popularity metrics~\cite{Zeroauli19a}.
 Therefore, a more sharply focused comparative analysis might be an alternative; here, the Berkeley software distributions (BSDs) provide a classical research setup for empirical comparisons~\cite{Ruohonen19RSDA, Spinellis09}.
 Another plausible option would be a focus on static analyzers rather than~packages, operating systems, or ecosystems.